CodeCreator9999/CodeCreator9999.github.io/project3.md

 [Back to Portfolio](./)

-Project 1 Title
+Project 3 Title
 ===============

--   **Class:** CSCI 325
+-   **Class:** CSCI 332
--   **Grade:** B
+-   **Grade:** A
--   **Language(s):** Java
+-   **Language(s):** Python
 -   **Source Code Repository:** [features/mastering-markdown](https://guides.github.com/features/mastering-markdown/)
     (Please [email me](mailto:example@csustudent.net?subject=GitHub%20Access) to request access.)

 ## Project description

-A complete chess game that runs in the terminal.
-It allows all legal chess moves including en passant and castling.
-This was my final project for Object Oriented Programming
+This is a server and client chat room.
+It is a basic chat room between clients that can talk on the server.
+It is coded in Python.

 ## How to compile and run the program

 How to compile (if applicable) and run the project.

-cd ChessGameCopy
+cd ChatRoom
-javac ChessGameCopy
+python3 server.py
-java ChessGameCopy
+python3 client.py
 ```

 If the programming language does not require compilation, the update the heading to be “How to run the program.”
 If your application is deployed on a remote service, including instructions on how to deploy it.